gql-dart/gql/README.md

 The `normalize` function creates a flat map of normalized documents and can be used to cache results of GraphQL queries.
 It traverses the [GraphQL AST](https://github.com/gql-dart/gql/blob/master/gql/README.md) and only includes the fields specified in the GraphQL Document in the normalized results.

-The `normalize` function only normalizes entities that include a `__typename` field and for which the `DataIdResolver` function returns a non-null value.
-Otherwise, the entity will be stored with its parent.
-The default `DataIdResolver` automatically checks for `id` and `_id` fields, respectively.
+The `normalize` function only normalizes entities that include a `__typename` field and a valid ID.

+IDs are determined by the following:

+2. If a [TypePolicy] is provided for the given type, it's [TypePolicy.keyFields] are used.
+3. If a [dataIdFromObject] funciton is provided, the result is used.
+4. The 'id' or '\_id' field (respectively) are used.

 ## Features